maylay/postActiv/README.md

   <https://git.postactiv.com/postActiv/postActiv/>
 * There is a users mailing list at <users@postactiv.com>

+If you can't find the answer you're looking for, feel free to ask on the fediverse!

 ## Credits

 The following is a list of developers who've contributed to directly postActiv: